WHY DOES IT HAPPEN

 Perpetuation of Domestic Violence

 To elaborate on the Social-Ecological Model, we can look further into how our society, as a whole, perpetuates domestic violence.
-To do so, we will examine at three broad categories: cultural attitudes, the media, and laws and politics.
+To do so, we will examine three broad categories: cultural attitudes, the media, and laws and politics.

-Cultural Attitudes: Although our culture has made great strides with regard to gender equality, there are still people who believe that women are not equal to men.
+Cultural Attitudes: Although our culture has made great strides in gender equality, there are still people who believe that women are not equal to men.
 Though not all victims of domestic violence are women, the majority are.
 As a result, this systematic inequality of the sexes contributes to the perpetuation of domestic violence.
 These kinds of attitudes include the belief that men are inherently better than women, that women should remain in traditional gender roles, and that men should exert power and dominance over women in all aspects of life.

 To be very clear, we are not saying that all men subscribe to these beliefs.
 We are saying that those who do subscribe to these kinds of beliefs may contribute to the more serious problem that is domestic violence.
 These kinds of beliefs are, either consciously or not, often expressed within intimate partner relationships, and can lead to controlling behaviors and abuse.

-The Media: In various media platforms, including many popular movies, TV series and video games, violence is normalized.
+The Media: In various media platforms, including many popular movies, TV series, and video games, violence is normalized.
 As a result, the general public becomes desensitized.
 The Entertainment Software Ratings Board (ESRB) reported that half of all rated video games contained violence.

 Some studies have even shown that those who regularly play such violent video games, or witness violent behavior via other media tend to engage in violent behavior, themselves.
 Perhaps the most disturbing tendency in our media, however, is the pairing of violence with humor.
 In a 2011 episode of the popular animated series Family Guy, for example, an abusive relationship was depicted that included the beating of a female character.

 Law enforcement officials, generally, may tend to respond more quickly to calls of serious offenses as opposed to those of minor infractions.
 This is not entirely incomprehensible.
 If a police officer, for example, receives two calls at the same time, one of an armed robbery with reports of multiple injuries, and one of a minor car accident with no reports of injuries, he or she is more likely to take the first call.
 If an offense is not taken seriously, it’s unlikely to lead to arrest.
-This can send the message that domestic violence is not only acceptable, but that offenders will face little to no consequence.
+This can send the message that domestic violence is not only acceptable but that offenders will face little to no consequence.

 Politics can also contribute to the ever-growing problem of domestic violence.
 In many, if not most, of the realms of politics, both in the United States and globally, women are underrepresented.
 As a result, discussion of many women’s issues, including domestic violence as well as reproductive rights, for example, is limited.
 A lack of discussion can stifle new laws from being passed and stricter rules being implemented.

-Another dominant theme within our culture is that of victim blaming.
+Another dominant theme within our culture is that of victim-blaming.
 It is not unusual, for example, to hear members of both sexes speak of a person’s rape, and say things like, “she was asking for it,” or “if she hadn’t been drinking so heavily, she could have said ‘no’ and avoided this altogether.”

 It is entirely too easy for people to assume that the victim is somehow at fault, as the result of his or her actions leading up to the abusive event.
 This kind of mindset puts us at ease.
 We like to feel as though people get what they deserve.
 It makes us uneasy to think that people are often exposed to unjust actions at the hands of others.
 That said, let us be very clear: no victim is ever to blame.